-- 1.1 Members accept the completed report and approve its submission to the Housing and Community Services Committee. - 1.2 That the partners seek to maximise the potential for increasing income and reducing costs on an ongoing basis. - 1.3 The partners be asked to consider increased contributions to the Business Plans marketing budget on the basis' that an investment in promotional work will achieve an enhanced return in site income. - 1.4 The Committee supports the partnerships work to secure capital funds to deliver projects that will contribute income or reduce expenditure to the Business Plan. - 1.5 That a further update on the Business Plan be brought to the O&S Committee at the start of 2009/10 work programme.
+- 1.1 The Overview and Scrutiny (O&S) Committee wishes to record its full support for the excellent partnership work being undertaken at the Rosliston Forestry Centre.
+It recognises the value for money that the Centre provides and makes the following recommendations to Housing and Community Services Committee: - 1.2 That the partners seek to maximise the potential for increasing income and reducing costs on an ongoing basis. - 1.3 That partners be asked to consider increased contributions to the Business Plan's marketing budget, on the basis that an investment in promotional work will achieve an enhanced return in site income. - 1.4 That the Committee supports the Partnership's work to secure capital funds to deliver projects that will contribute income or reduce expenditure to the Business Plan. - 1.5 That a further update on the Vision / Strategic Plan and Business Plan be brought to the O&S Committee at the start of 2009/10 work programme.